-Small batch job shops target a different goal.
-The only way that they can succeed at the niche they’ve chosen is to be carefully optimized to build small batches repeatedly and routinely.
+Exclusively small batch shops like RBB target a different goal.
+Success in their chosen niche is only achieved through careful optimization to build small batches quickly, profitably, repeatedly, and routinely.
 This is not compatible with running large jobs through the same production operation.
-As a result, the best opportunity for the SBJS to sustain long term growth is to attract more and more customers that need their specialized services.
+As a result, the best opportunity for RBB to sustain long term growth is to attract more and more clients that need specialized services.
 The more successful they are, the more it reinforces their operational excellence with small batches.
-So there is very little chance of a SBJS growing up or into a LMHV shop like the HMLV shop aspires to be.

-This new dynamic is actually good for all parties involved.
-The OEM customer has more choices of CM’s with more specialties to suit his unique needs.
-The SBJS sticks to what they do best and gets even better over time.
-The HMLV firm can build its base of customers and grow with those customers headed into the higher volume arena.
-And the LMHV business can focus on its sweet spot, knowing that smaller customers will be well-cared-for by the other industry providers until they have high enough volume to be an attractive fit for themselves.
+This market dynamic is good for all parties involved.
+The OEM client has more choices of CMs with specialties to suit his unique needs.
+RBB sticks to what they do best and get even better over time.
+The HMLV firm can build its base of customers and grow with them into the higher volume arena.
+And the LMHV business can focus on its sweet spot, knowing that smaller customers will be well-cared-for by the other industry providers.
 Everybody wins.

-Bruce Hendrick has been a leader of major change in corporations and small business alike for the past 25 years; he's the owner of RBB Systems and Organizational Development Services, LLC; noted speaker, author, active church member and community volunteer.
+Bruce Hendrick has been a leader of major change in corporations and small business alike for the past 30 years; he's the owner of RBB and Building Trust, LLC; noted speaker, author, and active community volunteer.

 Are you an OEM evaluating a new circuit board manufacturing partner?
 You can also check out our one-page checklist which will give you all of the questions you should ask as part of your evaluation.